Database Connector Configuration for DSR Discovery Pipelines

 application_name: str = "dsr-pipeline-worker"

 The frozen=True parameter guarantees immutability post-instantiation, preventing accidental credential mutation during pipeline execution.
+Setting application_name also tags every session in pg_stat_activity, so an auditor can attribute discovery queries to the DSR worker rather than to an anonymous connection.

-Phase 2: Connection Pooling & Execution Budgets
+Phase 2: Connection Pooling and Execution Budgets

 import psycopg2